StanfordSpezi/SpeziStorage/README.md

 ## The Spezi Template Application

-The [Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication) provides a great starting point and example using the `SpeziStorage` module.
+The [Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication) provides a great starting point and example using the Spezi Storage module.

 ## Contributing